lequeso/awesomeincu-2015/_notes/basicweb-crash.md

 title: Basic Web Crash Course
 doc_id: 1D03Nh-_lqjdbiZU8B78vZw5eVrQVY-BHYM3lPiJZgMI
 curriculum_link: basicweb-crash
-notes_height: 7000
 ---

-Welcome to the Basic Web Development Course from [Awesome Inc U](http://awesomeincu.com)!
+Welcome to the Basic Web Development Course from [Awesome Inc U](http://www.awesomeincu.com)!
 Our goal is to take the first steps, together, in learning how to make websites.
 We hope this will be a fun, useful learning experience.

 * * *